Figure in an Interior, With Tea Eleanor Crow cropped

 Course details

-Join us for this three-day studio course exploring how to depict the figure in an interior setting.
-Learn techniques to help you compose a visually compelling painting .
+Learn how to depict the figure in an interior setting.
+Discover techniques to help you compose a visually compelling painting capturing the model and the surrounds.

 Working from a live model in our Porthmeor Studios, learn how to capture the figure against the backdrop of a window looking out over the rooftops to the sea.
 Over three-days, Eleanor will guide you through a series of exercises, demonstrating how to explore composition, tone and colour.
 Designed to encourage you to find your own visual language, look to artists including Degas, Sickert, Gwen John and Diebenkorn, and see how to break down a complex set-up into various elements.